opensearch-project/documentation-website/_security/authentication-backends/openid-connect.md

 `opensearch_security.openid.certificate` | Cert chains (PEM format) to be used for mTLS when obtaining endpoints from your IdP.
 Optional.
 `opensearch_security.openid.private_key` | Private keys (PEM format) to be used for mTLS when obtaining endpoints from your IdP.
 Optional.
 `opensearch_security.openid.passphrase` | Passphrase used for a single `private_key` or a `pfx`.
 Optional.
 `opensearch_security.openid.pfx` | PFX or PKCS12 encoded private key and certificate chain to be used for mTLS when obtaining endpoints from your IdP.
-Alternative to `certifiate` and `private_key`.
+Alternative to `certificate` and `private_key`.
 Optional.
 `opensearch_security.openid.verify_hostnames` | Whether to verify the hostnames of the IdP's TLS certificate.
 Default is `true`.
 Optional.